Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/relations/groups.rst

 .. tip:: Selecting Groups

-   Groups can be selected, see :ref:`Select Grouped <select-grouped>` for more information.
+   Groups can be selected, see :ref:`Select Grouped <bpy.ops.object.select_grouped>` for more information.